stepherg/bbfdm/README.md

 | `bbfdm_type`        | The bbfdm type of the event.
 It should be **BBFDM_USP** as long as events are only defined in USP protocol. |

+### Browse definition

+The browse function allow to go over all instances of the current object and link them to the data model tree.

+In this function, there are two functions that need to be defined:

+- function to retrieve the instances: it can be

+	* `handle_instance` function: allow to retrieve/attribute the instances number/alias from uci config sections depending of the request and the instance mode.

+	* `handle_instance_without_section` function: allow to attribute the instances number/alias with constant values.

+- function to link the instances: we need to call `DM_LINK_INST_OBJ()` function for each instance in order to link the instance to the data model tree. we also need to specify the `data`of this instance level.
+This `data` could be use later in the sub object and parameters functions (Get/Set/Add/Delete/Operate/Event).

+> Note1: the browse function is only developed for multi-instances objects.

+> Note2: you can read the next section `BBF API` below to find the definition of the functions used in the browse.

+> Note3: you can use [bbf_test plugin](./test/bbf_test/bbf_test.c) as a reference in order to develop any new object/leaf/browse.

 ## BBF API

 `libbbf_api` is a library which contains the source code of all API functions (UCI, Ubus, JSON, CLI and memory management). these API are used for GET/SET/ADD/Delete/Operate calls which can be called in internal or external packages.